ydcpp/tcpcat/README.md

 ~~~shell
 conan create .
 ~~~
-Validate `tcpcat` package exists by using following command to list all installed packages in local conan cache:
+Validate `ydcpp-tcpcat` package exists by using following command to list all installed packages in local conan cache:
 ```
 conan list "*"
 ```